If you’re reading this within three months of the end of the Financial Year, your timing’s immaculate!

 Here’s a checklist of what to focus on to ensure sustained and improved profits this year:

 - Review sales and gross profit by product, service, customer, region, division etc. to determine which ones you should be focusing on this year.
 Perhaps there are some you should ditch that are dragging things down.

 - Consider new opportunities available due to changing business conditions.
 Be a survivor of ‘Digital Disruption’ not a victim.
 If you aren’t comfortable with online/digital marketing get some help in this area.

 - Unless your business appeals to those only over say 65 you must get it together online.
 Run a Strategic Planning session with your team or find someone to facilitate it for you.
 Brainstorm ways you can achieve sustainable sales improvements.

 - Closely review your business costs e.g. are there ways you could achieve supplies more cost effectively and efficiently?

-- Labour hours is a massive opportunity to achieve better productivity in a service business.
-Look very closely at everyone’s productivity level i.e. how many hours they’re working are you able to bill to customers?
+- Reviewing labour hours is a massive opportunity to achieve better productivity in a service business.
+Look very closely at everyone’s productivity level i.e. how many hours they’re working.
+Are you able to bill them to customers?

 - Small changes in work practices can have massive impact on profitability.
 Ask yourself Am I selling all the hours I’m paying for?